Azzam291/Azzam-Alhussain.github.io/README.md

 - 🔭 I’m currently working on Hardware acceleration for optimized Deep Nueral Network
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Become an expert in FPGA, DNN, Research techniques, and Puplish two papers
+- 🥅 2022 Goals: Become an expert in FPGA, DNN, Research techniques, and Publish two papers
 - ⚡ Interest: Hardware design and software coding (HW/SW Co-design)